Have you been using the same rhyme scheme over and over? Try a new one from this list of 7.

 This one’s tough to pull off.
 To relieve monotony, you might try making some of the lines much shorter than the others—varying line length will make it sound less predictable.

 A rhyming pair sandwiched inside of another rhyming pair.
 This scheme’s also known as enclosed rhyme.

-This one’s a personal favorite of mine; I like the way those two middle lines keep the audience in suspense.
-I also like the way the last line releases the tension.
+This one’s a personal favorite of mine; I like the way those two middle lines keep the audience in suspense until the the last line finally releases the tension.

 photo by Pen Waggener